rrreeezzz/rrreeezzz.github.io/_posts/2018-04-08-inshack-ctf-gcorp-stage-1-and-2.markdown

 >Even if the job seems risky you can't help it, you wanna look at it...
 >the adventure begins...

 The first stage is the only challenge of the networking category.
 It starts with a pcap file, which obviously I opened with Wireshark.
 Nothing really interesting in terms of packets or streams, just some ARP and a long TCP stream which we can follow.
-At first sight, it seemed like junk data and I rapidly went through the entire stream to land on what appears to be a base64 string:
+At first sight, it seemed like junk data and I rapidly went through the entire stream to land on what appeared to be a base64 string:

 ![base64 string]({{ "/assets/inshackTcpStream.png" | absolute_url }})
 And decoded, it gaves us the flag for the first stage: